SCE-Development/SCE-RPC/README.md

 ### Server
-Our server side `PrintServicer` is written in Python.
+Our server side `PrintServicer` is written in Python in the file `printingServer.py`.

 #### PrintServicer Object
 ```python